-- Documentation: Students absent from school for any reason may be required to submit a written explanation or specific reason for their absence, the specific days and times of the absence, verification by the doctor or dentist where appropriate, and a signature of the parent.
-Students who miss three or more consecutive days for illness will be required to provide a doctor's note for those illnesses and/ or see the school nurse.
-Students who accumulate five days of illness in one semester may be required to provide doctor's notes and/or see the school nurse for any future illnesses. - Extracurricular Activities: Generally, a student must be in attendance all day the day of an extracurricular activity (e.g., band, chorus, athletics and/or academic contests) to be eligible to participate unless the student received prior approval from the principal to participate after a same-day absence.
-Students who are too ill to attend any part of the school day may attend but not participate in any districtsponsored activity held in the afternoon or evening of their absence, provided their attendance does not put their own health or the health of others at risk.
+Documentation: Students absent from school for any reason may be required to submit a written explanation providing the specific reason for their absence, along with the specific day(s) and time(s) of the absence, verification by the doctor or dentist where appropriate, and a parent signature.
+Students who miss three or more consecutive days for illness will be required to provide a doctor's note for those illnesses and/or see the school nurse.
+Students who accumulate five days of illness in one semester may be required to provide doctor's note(s) and/or see the school nurse for any future illnesses.

+Extracurricular Activities: Generally, a student must be in attendance all day the day of an extracurricular activity (e.g., band performance, chorus concert, athletics and/or academic contests) to be eligible to participate in that activity unless the student received prior approval from the principal to participate in the activity after a same-day absence.
+Students who are too ill to attend any part of the school day may attend - but not participate- in any district-sponsored activity held in the afternoon or evening of the day of their absence, provided that their attendance does not put their own health and/or the health of others at risk.
 This includes, but is not limited to, attendance at concerts, performances, athletic practices, and competitions.
-The principal has discretion to determine if attendance is permissible. - Health and Dental Appointments: Routine health care appointments are to be scheduled outside of regular school hours whenever possible. - Make-Up Work: Students are responsible for following each teacher's plan regarding makeup work when they are absent.
-The expectation is that students will make up all work assigned by the teacher.
-They are also advised to access their class' information electronically.
+The principal has discretion to determine if attendance is permissible.

+Health and Dental Appointments: Routine health care appointments for students should be scheduled outside of regular school hours whenever possible.

+Make-Up Work: Students are responsible for following each teacher's plan regarding makeup work related to an absence.
+Students are expected to make up all work assigned by the teacher.
+They are also advised to access their class' information electronically, where relevant.
 In the event of a planned absence, students are expected to communicate with the teacher prior to the absence or on the day of return.
 In the event of an unplanned absence, students are expected to communicate with the teacher on the day of return from the absence.
-Students absent two or more days may request homework assignments which can be picked up in the office or accessed electronically. - Recordkeeping: For the purpose of student records, student absences will be recorded in the minimum of half-day increments.
+Students absent two or more days may request homework assignments which can be picked up in the office or accessed electronically.

+Record keeping: For the purpose of student records, student absences will be recorded in a minimum of half-day increments.
 A student absent from class at least one half of the available class periods in the morning or in the afternoon will be counted absent one half day.
 A student absent more than one half the periods in both the morning and afternoon will be counted absent one full day.

-- State Tournament Absences: Students who wish to be absent to attend a state tournament in which an Ankeny Schools' team of which the student is not a part is participating must bring a signed release form by the assigned deadline, purchase a ticket to the tournament event (where appropriate), and adhere to dismissal or return time set by administration. - Tardiness: Student promptness to class is important for student learning.
+State Tournament Absences: Students who wish to be absent to attend a state tournament in which an Ankeny Schools' team of which the student is not a part is participating must bring a signed release form by the assigned deadline, purchase a ticket to the event (where appropriate), and adhere to dismissal and/or return time set by administration.

+Tardiness: Student promptness to class is important for

+student learning.
 Therefore, students are expected to be in class on time.
-Students in grades 6-12 will have an "unexcused absence" recorded if they are more than ten (10) minutes late to class without a verified excused absence. - Visits to Post-Secondary Educational Institutions: Students in grades 10-12 are encouraged to visit postsecondary institutions on weekends or school holidays.
-However, if that cannot be arranged, students in grades 10-12 may be excused to visit post-secondary institutions with a note signed by the student's parent.
+Students in 6th through 12th grade will have an "unexcused absence" recorded if they are more than ten (10) minutes late to class without a verified excused absence.

+Visits to Post-Secondary Educational Institutions: Students are encouraged to visit post-secondary institutions on weekends or school holidays.
+However, if that cannot be arranged, students in 10th through 12th grade may be excused to visit post-secondary institutions provided they present a note signed by their parent(s) explaining their plans.